AGAINST SPACEby James Hyde

 Nowadays, scientists have gone beyond the three dimensions of Euclidean geometry.
 Painters have been led, quite naturally and one might say intuitively, to take an interest in the new possibilities for measuring space, which in the modern artist studio were simply and collectively referred to as the fourth dimension.

-In his The Cubist Painters (mostly collected from 1912 essays) the wily Guillaume Apollinaire hitches the radical new developments in mathematics and science to Cubism in order to defend his circle of friends from public attacks.
 After the Salon des Indépendants presented the Cubist painters as a group in 1911, their paintings were fodder for public controversy, and in 1912 there was even a move to deny public funds to any venue that showed their works.
 Apollinaire effectively counters the criticism of Cubism being outrageous by emphasizing geometry and measurement, which were academic values.
 Furthermore, technology and science were popular.
 Another more subtle argument was implied—just as the abstruse science of the age led to admired technical achievements—that his artwork would eventually be understood and valued.
 And finally, even as Apollonaire distances himself from this interpretation, he notes “the fourth dimension—this utopian expression… has come to stand for the aspirations and premonitions of many young artists…”

 In retrospect it can be seen how effective Apollinaire’s spinning of science and Cubism was.
 It provided legitimacy for his friends’ work and a legacy of ideas for artists and architects to leverage throughout the 20th century.
 Finally, it is through the medium of scientism that space entered the dialogue of art and took root—certainly the conditions were ripe to bring space into art.
 It was an extraordinary moment and it might be worthwhile looking into what ideas about space were available to Apollinaire and by what means space could have jumped platforms from the laboratory and university to the salons and studios.